 Lots of people spend considerable time online.
 However, rather than staring at a computer screen or smartphone for hours, you could spend time socializing with friends and relatives in real life.
 Many studies show that people who use social media for too long often suffer from anxiety.
 With all the depressing news stories and worrying about whether your posts are getting enough attention, it is hardly surprising that taking a break from this will benefit your health.
 Although it is difficult in the modern world to eliminate social media completely, it is possible to choose a couple of social media sites to limit your activity to.

 9. Consider What Things in Life Mean the Most to you

 The start of the year is the best time to consider what you desire from life, and identify ways of accomplishing these objectives.
-Write your priorities down in a list, so you can simplify your life and eliminate any obstacles that might be standing in your way.
+Write your goals and priorities down in a list, so you can simplify your life and eliminate any obstacles that might be standing in your way.
 Doing this allows you to see what means most to you, so you can tell the difference between the important things and the things that are insignificant in the overall scheme.